-Prince William Public Library System (PWPLS) is committed to providing its users with the services and devices needed for patrons requiring visual, hearing and physical adaptive services.
-Outlined below is a listing of the free aids the library provides to insure patrons with special needs can use our materials and services easily and comprehensively.
-Please stop by the Information Desk at one of our full-service libraries, Bull Run, Central, Chinn Park or Potomac when needing assistance.
+Prince William Public Library System (PWPLS) is committed to providing its users with the services and devices needed for patrons requiring visual, hearing, and physical adaptive services.
+Outlined below is a listing of the free aids the library provides to ensure patrons with special needs can use our materials and services easily and comprehensively.
+Please stop by the Information Desk at one of our full-service libraries, Bull Run, Central, Chinn Park, Montclair, Haymarket Gainesville, or Potomac when needing assistance.

 SIGN INTERPRETING SERVICES

-PWPLS offers American Sign Language at all library sponsored programs and events for hearing impaired patrons.
-Requests should be made three weeks in advance by calling the branch library number or TTY where the event or program is taking place.
+PWPLS offers American Sign Language interpreters at all library-sponsored programs and events for the deaf and hard of hearing patrons.
+Requests should be made three weeks in advance by calling the branch library number or TTY (Bull Run Library only) where the event or program is taking place or emailing your request to firstname.lastname@example.org.

 CLOSED CAPTIONED DVDS